MadMod Computing Phone: (203) 748-2960 (Danbury, CT)

 E-mail: David Mawdsley

-2. an Apple iMac G5 with OS 10.5 (Leopard) and running Microsoft Office 2008 for Mac, or
+2. an Apple iMac G5 with OS 10.6 (Snow Leopard) and running Microsoft Office 2008 for Mac, or

-3. a computer at a store such as PC Warehouse, with 120MB hard drive, 512MB RAM of memory, and a CD-RW/DVD-ROM drive with an install of the free, open-source, Linux distribution called Ubuntu 8.04. (version 8.04 available after 04/25/08)
+3. a computer at a store such as PC Computer in Newtown, CT, with 320MB hard drive, 1GB RAM of memory, and a CD-RW/DVD-ROM drive with an install of Windows XP or installed with the free, open-source, Linux distribution called Ubuntu 9.10 (Karmic Koala).

 If your Windows XP computer's hard drive has failed and you have the Windows XP reinstall disk along with the system drivers disk along with your office software, purchase a new hard drive to replace the old drive and reload Windows XP and your other software.
 I'm suggesting that you stay with Windows XP for now if you can.
 (MadMod Computing can help you with this reinstall if you prefer.)